-With the knowledge of the OpenSim neural control algorithm, we used the adjusted model and kinematics provided by Dembia et al.\cite{93} instead of reproducing all data from the beginning of the simulation procedure which also helped us to ease the verification of the simulations procedure thanks to \cite{93} for verified simulations data.\\
+With the knowledge of the OpenSim neural control algorithm, we used the adjusted model and kinematics provided by Dembia et al.\cite{93} instead of reproducing all data from the beginning of the simulation procedure, which also helped ease the verification of the simulations procedure thanks to \cite{93} for verified simulations data.\\

-\paragraph*{Metabolic model.} To calculate the estimation of the instantaneous metabolic power of subjects, Umberger \cite{105} muscle energetic model which was modified by Uchida et al. \cite{106} were employed in which average power consumption of a muscle during a gait cycle was calculated using Eq.\eqref{Eqn_avg_muscle_power} \cite{106}.\\
+\paragraph*{Metabolic model.} To calculate the estimated instantaneous metabolic power of subjects, Umberger \cite{105} muscle energetic model, which was modified by Uchida et al. \cite{106}, was employed in which average power consumption of a muscle during a gait cycle was calculated using Eq.\eqref{Eqn_avg_muscle_power} \cite{106}.\\

 {equation}

-Where m is muscle mass, and $\dot{E(t)}$ is the normalized metabolic power consumed.
-This model generates metabolic power of all muscles and then whole body metabolic power was calculated by summing all muscles metabolic power \cite{106}.
-For computing the gross metabolic energy consumption of subjects, we integrated the metabolic power over the gait cycle and then divided by the mass of subjects.\\
+where m is muscle mass, and $\dot{E(t)}$ is the normalized metabolic power consumed.
+This model generates the metabolic power of all muscles; whole body metabolic power is then calculated by summing the metabolic power of all muscles \cite{106}.
+To compute the gross metabolic energy consumption of all subjects, we integrated the metabolic power over the gait cycle and then divided the cross metabolic power by the mass of subjects.\\

-As it is mentioned in \cite{93}, due to experimental data insufficiency, some subjects and trials simulation were not a complete gait cycle, therefore, the metabolic energy were calculated for a half of a gait cycle for these subjects and trials which is a verified method for computing the energy according to \cite{93}. \\
+As is mentioned in \cite{93}, due to experimental data insufficiency, some subjects and trial simulations were not a complete gait cycle;therefore, the metabolic energy was calculated for a half of a gait cycle for these subjects and trials, which is a verified method for computing the energy according to \cite{93}. \\

 Joint reaction forces and moments analysis.
 Since the equations of motion of the musculoskeletal model were formulated in terms of the generalized coordinates and generalized forces, the internal forces and moments were not solved while performing the computed muscles control or residual reduction algorithm simulations.
-Consequently, we employed joint reaction analysis provided by OpenSim to compute the resultant forces and moments between two consecutive bodies in kinematic chain connected via joint.
+Consequently, we employed joint reaction analysis provided by OpenSim to compute the resultant forces and moments between two consecutive bodies in a/the kinematic chain connected via a joint.
 The contact forces and moments of joints were obtained by formulating them through the Newton-Euler equation of motion and solving recursively from the distal to proximal joints.\\

-The free body diagram of $i$th body and joint has been provided in figure \ref{Fig_JRF_FBD} which has been adopted from the figure represented in Supplementary Material of \cite{151}.
-The Newton-Euler formulation for $i$th body can be represented as Eqn. \eqref{Eqn_Body_Reaction_Force} adapted from \cite{151} which has been solved to obtain the contact forces and moments acting on the body.
+The free body diagram of $i$th body and joint is provided in Figure \ref{Fig_JRF_FBD}, which has been adopted from the figure represented in the Supplementary Material of \cite{151}.
+The Newton-Euler formulation for $i$th body can be represented as Eqn. \eqref{Eqn_Body_Reaction_Force} adapted from \cite{151}, which has been solved to obtain the contact forces and moments acting on the body.

 {equation}